 Check off the items as you do them to see progress and identify items missed or falling behind on.

 Helps you stay on top of your priority tasks.

 A checklist makes your employees more efficient and effective and motivates them to take action and finish tasks.

 That immense feeling of satisfaction when you have completed a long checklist of tasks to-do.
 The simple pleasure of crossing off items that you have completed on your to-do list give you such a blissful positive feeling and motivators you even more.

 Positive results increase motivation.
-Everytime we experience even the smallest amounts of success, our brains release dopamine which gives us a feeling of pleasure which makes use eager to repeat the experience.
+Every time we experience even the smallest amounts of success, our brains release dopamine which gives us a feeling of pleasure that makes us eager to repeat the experience.

-Keeping track of daily tasks and complete tasks efficiently and quickly with far fewer mistakes allowing you to accomplish far more things in your day.
+Keeping track of daily tasks and completing tasks efficiently and quickly with far fewer mistakes allows you to accomplish far more things in your day.

-Let process automation and technology take over repetitive and recurring tasks as that is what they are great for and takes the pressure off of remembering.
-Giving way for more time to be creative which computers are not so great at.
+Let process automation and technology take over repetitive and recurring tasks, as that is what they are great for, and take the pressure off of remembering.
+Giving way for more time to be creative, which computers are not so great at.